sahildhotre/HELLO-PYTHON/README.md

 # HELLO-PYTHON
-This is the HELLO PYTHON in C language
+This is the HELLO PYTHON PROGRAM in Python language